We believe that having a good tasting product is worth nothing if the methods used to produce it are not in line with nature.

 In order to guarantee that all our products are harvested sustainably, we decided to work with beekeepers who follow certain guidelines when it comes to bee management and hive placement.
 We find that the rules established by the European Union are a good start point so that we can set standards.
 The European Union has been the major contributor to the establishment of organic beekeeping guidelines and other countries have followed suit.

 The main points on the European Union Regulation for Organic Beekeeping are:

-- Apiaries must be placed in areas (approximately 12.5 sq. mi. or 28 km2) surrounded by native vegetation or organic operations, free of GMOs, pesticides, pollution, cities, and busy roads.
+- Apiaries must be placed in areas (approximately 12.5 sq. mi. or 28 km2) surrounded by native vegetation or organic operations, free of GMOs and pesticides.

 - The Beekeepers leave enough honey and pollen for the bees to feed on until next season.
 Artificial feeding must be avoided at all costs.
 In the case of life-threatening situations, beekeepers are allowed to feed their bees with organic products.
 Bee Seasonal encourages beekeepers to save organic honey and pollen from past harvests and feed that to the bees if necessary.

 - Practices that cause mutilation, pain, destruction of brood, larvae, and bees are prohibited.

 - Hives can only be relocated with the permission of the certification agent.

 - No use of chemical glues and plastics for hive construction.
 Hives must be built using recyclable natural occurring materials such as wood.

 - No chemical residues can be used in and around the hives (synthetic pesticides or other materials such as cleaning products or repellents, antibiotics or synthetic medicine, etc.)

 - Honey harvesting must be done without the use of synthetic repellents.
 Destruction of bees in the combs as a method associated with the harvesting of beekeeping products is prohibited.
 Both removing of supers and honey extraction must be documented.